-2.1 BNL XAMPS Detector
+2.1 Pixellated Detector

-The primary detector for the XCS apparatus will be the wide angle x-ray camera, also known as XAMPS ("X-ray active matrix pixel sensor"), developed by Brookhaven National Laboratory.
-This camera contains an array of 1024×1024 pixels each measuring $90 \mu m \times 90 \mu m$ in size.
-The camera is especially designed for readout at the expected beam rate of 120 Hz.
+The primary detector for the CXI apparatus will be the pixellated x-ray camera developed by Cornell.
+This CMOS camera contains an array of 736 x 736 pixels each measuring 110 μ m x 110 μ m in size.
+The components of the detector are arranged so that a square hole is vacated in the center of the detector to allow the beam to pass.
+The hole can be varied in size from 1 to 10 mm.
+The camera is especially designed for readout at the maximum beam rate of 120 Hz.

-X-rays interact with the $500~\mu m$ thick active silicon detector volume, producing electrons which are collected by pixelated sensors.
-The pixel array is readout by an ASIC containing a charge-sensitive amplifier, and these analog signals are digitized in a 12 bit ADC.
-The digitized information is then serialized onto a 3.125~GHz fiber optic link where it is transmitted to the data acquisition system using PGP ("pretty good protocol").
+The pixel array is readout by an ASIC containing a charge-sensitive amplifier, and these analog signals are digitized in a 10 bit ADC.
+The digitized information is then serialized onto a 3.125 GHz fiber optic link where it is transmitted to the data acquisition system using PGP ("pretty good protocol").

-In summary the following requirements emerge for the data acquisition hardware for the XAMPS:
+In summary the following requirements emerge for the data acquisition hardware for the pixellated detector: